 A note in summary

-To achieve reliable Chlorine gas calibration, it is not necessarily whether you use gas cylinders or gas generators.
-However, it is more about the integrity of the gas sampling system.
+To achieve reliable Chlorine gas calibration, it is not always just about whether you use gas cylinders or gas generators.
+It is also about the integrity of the gas sampling system.
 Chlorine easily adsorbs on the walls of incorrectly used sample tubing or gas flow caps.
-Therefore always use either PTFE or polyurethane sample tubing and minimise the length used, that is < 1 metre between calibration device and gas flow cap.
+Therefore always use either good quality PTFE or polyurethane sample tubing and minimise the length used, that is < 1 metre between calibration device and gas flow cap.
 The flow cap must be manufactured in a material which does not adsorb Chlorine, eg. PTFE.

 All Chlorine gas calibrations should preferably be made at a minimum of 1.0 litres/minute flow rate to try and offset potential adsorption risks.